By Andy Sambidge

 Royal Jordanian, a member of the Oneworld, has consolidated some of its routes and reduced flight frequencies in the wake of political turmoil in the Arab world

-The airline was founded in 1963 and was the first Middle Eastern airline to order Boeing's 787 Dreamliner.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The airline was founded in 1963 and was the first Middle Eastern airline to order Boeing's 787 Dreamliner.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Thought QR was the first airline with the Dreamliner 787